 After lunch, it was time to clean.
 An afternoon bath time was a must, and occasionally happened throughout the week.
 When the twins were not as messy, wipes were an alternative way of cleaning up both girls.
 Since they were old enough to sit up by themselves, bath time moved faster than the newborn stage.

 Both girls were cleaned up and laying down for their afternoon naps.
 During their nap times, I would catch up on cleaning around the house and attempted to take a quick shower.
 They slept about one to two hours before they woke up.

-Mother of Twins: from 9 months to 12 months
+A Day in the Life of a Mom with Twins: from 9 months to 12 months

 4 p.m. – 9 Months Old

 The twins were pushing themselves up to stand and look out the kitchen window while I put together their afternoon snack.
 They enjoyed eating their treats out of their snack catchers.
 Our cats enjoyed following the twins around, as they waited to pounce on any treats that fell on the floor.